mintedreward/heartmail/stamps-specs/sw-2002-paymail-identity-keys.md

 #### 404 Not Found

-The paymail handle was not found by this service.
+The email2 handle was not found by this service.